bhaddacak/bhaddacak.github.io/_pages/platform3.md

 At this occasion, I have also applied the corrections to the CSTR and Gram collection, as shown in the report.
 That is to say, now the CST data used by the program are possibly the most updated.

-## Notes on CST4 and BJT nti-fixed version
+## Notes on CST4 nti-fixed version

 As you may know, the original CST data in digital form are in Devanagari.
 The way words composed in Devanagari makes inevitably the `’nti` rendition (Antonio Costanzo told me this, not exactly but close).
 That is unsatisfactory for Pāli learners because some information is lost.